FAIRplus/the-fair-cookbook/content/recipes/interoperability/VCF-to-FHIR-conversion.md

 #### Built-in Support Conversion Error Logging

 No conversion tool is failsafe.
-Therefore, the `vcf2fhir` library provides 2 distinct logging functions, which plug-in naturally in the Python generic error logging package.
+Therefore, the `vcf2fhir` library provides 2 distinct logging functions, which plug naturally into the Python generic error logging package.

 -  **vcf2fhir.general**: this mode provides the standard library logging functions.

 -  **vcf2fhir.invalidrecord**: this mode logs all the `records` from the input vcf file which are in present in the `conversion region` but are not converted to `fhir format`.

-To take advantage of the mechanism, users can invoke each of the `vcf2fhir` logger in the manner described below:
+To take advantage of the mechanism, users can invoke each of the `vcf2fhir` loggers in the manner described below:

 ```python